Kryszczyn99/Website-SpringBoot/README.md

 # Website-SpringBoot

-Simple shopping website created in Spring Boot, Hibernate and PostgreSQL.
+Simple shopping website created in Spring Boot, Hibernate and PostgreSQL

 ## Basic information
 The mail goal of this project was to learn using mentioned above technologies.